adventuretc/Spicetify-HideImages-Extension/readme.md

 ## Known bugs:

 - The Queue view always hides all cover arts.
+- Can't hide artist top banners (the CSS selector is outdated).
+- Can't hide artist bottom banners (the CSS selector is outdated).
+- Can't hide artist profile pictures (the CSS selector is outdated).
 - Right clicking and blocking a song will add the song to the trashbin whereas it's supposed to add the album to the trashbin.
 It will display the message "Song added to trashbin".
 Pressing the trash _icon_ (next to the song's name) works correctly, however.

 ## The goal of the project:

 Have Spotify implement this same feature in their client.
 Currently, you can disable playing back explicit-rated content wich blocks _every_ song that has swearwords and doesn't prevent displaying of the associated artwork which is a far cry from what this extension provides or what an option to filter sexually explicit cover arts would provide.
 Steam also has this feature, at least the latter.

+## Contributions:

+Contributions are welcome.

 ## Notes to self: